Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 - the city guards seem to be alert, chron, ratronus and hunter can tell that they are more alert than usual and the party may draw the conclusion that there seems to be something going on with the bandit groups
 	- the bandits are now going to be connected to a deeper network that is under investigation by the FIZ
 -
-- Shiv's store is closed since he's just kinda sleeping, the shop has a sign that says to please message him on his comet for urgent matters.
+- Shiv's store is closed since he's just kinda sleeping, the shop has a sign that says to please message him on his comet for urgent matters, with an address pointing to the newspaper agency.

 - the wizarding school is opened for the public, there seems to be plans made for a graduation magic tournament (might be plot relevant later)